Goch: History

 Goch is at least 750 years old: the earliest mention of Goch is in a document dated 1259.
 It was a part of the Duchy of Cleves.
 During World War II, the city was completely destroyed by Allied bombers during Operation Veritable.

+On September 8th, 2011, A Magnitude 4.5 struck the town, causing damage to infrasctructure and to homes.